mantik-ai/tutorials/tutorials/mlproject/README.md

 The most common entries are:

- - `SingularityImage`: Defines which singularity image is used to run the project in.
+ - `SingularityImage`: *mandatory* Defines which singularity image is used to run the project in.
 The path is relative to `mlproject` directory.
- - `UnicoreApuUrl`: Specifies how UNICORE can be reached.
+ - `UnicoreApuUrl`: *mandatory* Specifies how UNICORE can be reached.
 For JUWELS you can leave this entry as it is.
  - `Environment`: Pass environment variables as key, value pairs that are available at runtime.
  - `Resources`: Specify resources.
 This is specific to the SLURM scheduler.
   - `Runtime`: Maximum runtime of the job.
-  - `Queue`: Queue toschedule the job to.
+  - `Queue`: *mandatory* Queue to schedule the job to.
-  - `Nodes`: Number of nodes to use for job execution.
+  - `Nodes`: *mandatory* Number of nodes to use for job execution.
   - `CPUs`: Number of CPUs to use.
   - `CPUsPerNode`: Number of CPUs per node.
   - `Memory`: Memory to allocate for the job.